Introduction

 Ensuring Proper Fit

-Determine the cabinet dimensions: Accurately measure the height, width, and depth of your chosen medicine cabinet.
+Determine the cabinet dimensions: Measure the height, width, and depth of your medicine cabinet accurately.

-Assess the wall cavity: Utilize a measuring tape to pinpoint the exact location for the cabinet installation.
-Take into account both the cabinet’s dimensions and the surrounding area needed for door clearance and mounting.
+Assess the wall cavity: Use a measuring tape to find the perfect spot for your cabinet.
+Remember to consider the cabinet’s size and the space needed for door clearance and mounting.

 Mark the Outline for the Cutout